wp-plugins/facebook-feed-grabber/readme.txt

 Basic usage to display a Facebook feed is to add `<?php fb_feed() ?>` to a template file.
 That will use the default feed and the other default arguments set on the Facebook Feed Grabber options page.

+== Installation ==

+1. Upload `facebook-feed-grabber/` to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to the Facebook Feed Grabber options page and enter your Facebook App Id and Secret.
+4. Set your default page id. (optional).
+5. Place `<?php fb_feed( $feed_id (optional), $args (optional)  ); ?>` in your templates.
+If you did not set a default page id then you must pass the $feed_id to the function.

+If you are going to show more that one feed you should use something like the following, `<?php
+// Call the class to make the initial connenction.
+$facebook = new ffg();
+// Display the first feed using all default settings
+$facebook->feed();
+// Display a second feed with the id 101359869934470.
+Also change the id of the container.
+// Using the a different container id means you can't use the more specefic second default stylesheet.
+$facebook->feed('101359869934470', array('container_id'=>'fb-feed-2'));
+?>`

-The arguments for fb_feed are as follows:
+The arguments for fb_feed as well as the feed() function in the ffg class are as follows.

-1. $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
+* $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
 When set to null it retrieves the feed id set on the options page.
 If no feed_id is set in the options and you didn't pass it as a parameter then fb_feed() returns FALSE.
-2. $args (optional) Default: NULL ~ An array of arguments.
+* $args (optional) Default: NULL ~ An array of arguments.

-The arguments that can be passed through $args are as follows:
+The arguments that can be passed through $args are as follows.

 * 'echo' => true // boolean ~ Echos the results when true else it returns the results.
 * 'container' => 'div' // string ~ The element to wrap the feed items in.
 If NULL then no container is used.